⚡ Electric Vehicles 🤖 Artificial Intelligence 🆕 March 2026 Update ✅ Verified March 2026

 🗺️ Navigation AI

-Tesla Trip Planner AI — Automatically routes through Superchargers with precise arrival SOC (state of charge) predictions and dynamically re-routes if traffic changes en route.
+Tesla Trip Planner AI — Automatically routes you through Superchargers with precise predictions of what charge level you’ll arrive with, and re-routes on the fly if traffic slows you down.

-Rivian AI Navigation — Purpose-built for off-road range prediction, accounting for trail surface conditions, incline steepness, and 4WD energy overhead that standard navigation ignores.
+Rivian AI Navigation — Built specifically for off-road use, it accounts for trail surface conditions, incline steepness, and the extra energy draw of 4WD that standard navigation systems simply ignore.

-BMW iDrive AI Range — Learns individual driver habits over 90 days to deliver personalized range estimates that improve in accuracy the longer you own the car.
+BMW iDrive AI Range — Learns your individual driving habits over 90 days, delivering personalised range estimates that genuinely improve in accuracy the longer you own the car.

 4